-Eat The City runs on Saturdays, starting at 10:30, you will spend around 3 and a half hours eating your way through 8 tasters.
+Eat The City runs Thursdays, Fridays and Saturdays, you will spend around 3 and a half hours eating your way through 8 tasters.
 Each one with a story and significance behind it.
 Although the dishes are described as tasters you will definitely not leave the tour feeling hungry.
 Check the website for tour dates, to get the most out of the experience it’s recommended that you turn up with a hunger to learn something new about the city as well as an appetite for some top scran!

 Dates and Times

 Because of the ongoing Coronavirus crisis, we are unable to bring you our usual recommendations for things to do in Manchester and the North.
 Our thoughts at this time are with our readers and with the organisations and businesses who make the North of England a great place to live and visit.
 We hope you stay well and look forward to sharing more unmissable events and places with you later in the year.